- Academic English Studies (ESL)

 Published annually, and run entirely by Lewis and Clark students, The Literary Review provides creative writers with a hands-on process — in generating submissions, in working on an editorial board, and in laying out a magazine.

-The Literary Review publishes poetry, fiction, and creative non-fiction. the next volume will be available April 11.
+The Literary Review publishes poetry, fiction, and creative non-fiction.
+The next volume will be available in the spring of 2014.

 Please email the editor with any submissions or questions.